DennisVanEecke/mathijs-example/README.md

 Clone this in a folder.

+Perform the command `chmod +x ./run` to give the run command execute privileges.

-Run this by doing `source ./run` on your mac.
+Run the server by doing `./run <port number>` on your mac.
 Assuming you have a python interpreter installed.
+Follow the instructions.